Churchill’s, Jericho Jones & beyond interview with Robb Huxley and Danny Shoshan

-This is our gift for you guys.
-We wish you Happy Holidays!
-As you see we made an interview with two members of amazing Churchill's, that formed back in 1965 in Tel Aviv.
+Interview with two members of Churchill’s that formed back in 1965 in Tel Aviv.
 They later became Jericho Jones and then just Jericho.
-Churchill's released an amazing psych rock album back in 1968.
-Then came Jericho Jones with two hard rocking LP's.
-Here is complete story of their guitarist Robb Huxley (he is actually 4th cousin of the famous writer Aldous Huxley).
-We manage to get a few words also from Danny Shoshan who was the vocalist of the group.
-We didn't talk just about these two bands, but about the Israelian psych scene, Huxley's joining the Joe Meek's favourite "Tornados" and many more.
-So once again have a wonderful time.
-We love you and appreciate your support!
+Churchill’s released a very good psych rock album back in 1968.
+Then came Jericho Jones with two hard rocking albums.
+Here is a complete story told by their guitarist Robb Huxley (he is actually 4th cousin of the famous writer Aldous Huxley) and Danny Shoshan who was the vocalist of the group.

 Danny: My musical background starts back in the sixties when I bought my first Hofner guitar; the one I was looking at for weeks and months in a window of the local musical shop and fell in love with until I’ve saved enough money and with the help of my dear father finally went to that musical store and got it, then my dreams became real for me!